Or, god out of the machine.

 Normally, I agree with Horace.

-But, there are certain occasions in my life where I find myself praying for a real life dues ex machina.
+But, there are certain occasions in my life where I find myself praying for a real life deus ex machina.
 Except that God himself will save me.
 Solve the problem.
 End this particular part of the story quick and gorgeously with a miracle and festive banners of untold happiness.

 Even as I say this small prayer, save me—I know it won't be quick and gorgeous.
 God will not appear on the stage via crane.
 He will save me.
 But, it will require a journey.